opsgility/ai-for-good/Lesson 2 - Problem Analysis/Lesson 2 - ProblemAnalysis.md

 #### NoSQL Data Stores

 NoSQL data stores are designed to store any data that is not structured.
+NoSQL data can be either unstructured data such as binary data like images, videos or Word documents or semi-structured such as JSON.
+The difference between these two is that semi-structured data is self-describing, meaning that the schema is part of the file format.

-Data is commonly stored in a document, these documents are generally stored in a common format such as JSON.
+Semi-structured data is commonly stored in a document, these documents are generally stored in a common format such as JSON.
+JSON file formatting allows the developer to define the schema of the data from within the application as opposed to having the database enforce the schema.
+It is important to point out that semi-structured data is not schema-less, you have merely shifted the responsibility for maintaining and enforcing schema compliance to the application.

 In Azure, the most common NoSQL database is Azure CosmosDB.
-CosmosDB is a multi-model database meaning that it can be configured to support
+CosmosDB is a multi-model database meaning that it can be configured to support different types of NoSQL data such as document store, graph database, Cassandra or Mongo DB.

 ### Data Ingestion ###